Amuse

 AWAL is a distro service that delivers your music to all the key stores and streaming platforms in over 200 territories worldwide.
 AWAL is free to join, but they take a minimum 15% share of all your streaming and download profits once your track is released.
 One of the major differences of AWAL is that they don’t automatically accept every artist who wants to join the platform.
 They believe that having a curated artist roster lets them support their artists with a higher quality of service.

-While it’s free to distribute your music with UnitedMasters (they deliver your tracks to 30+ stores and streaming platforms, including all the majors like Spotify and YouTube), they do take 10% of the profit from your streams and downloads.
+While UnitedMasters offers free music distribution, their paid plan starts at $59.99 per year (they deliver your tracks to 30+ stores and streaming platforms, including all the majors like Spotify and YouTube), they do take 10% of the profit from your streams and downloads.
 Every artist has access to an analytics dashboard which tracks your real-time data.

 One of the newest distro services on the scene is Level, which is currently available in beta and lets you release your music on Spotify, Apple Music, iTunes, Amazon Music, Google Play, TIDAL, Pandora, Deezer and Napster.
-While still in Beta, you can distribute your music free of charge, but when the full platform is launched, Level will take 8% of each of your release royalties.
+With Level, you get to keep 100% of your rights and royalties.

 Ready to get started?
 Try out Amuse to start releasing your music.